English teaching is a huge industry in France, with thousands of foreign nationals plying their trade in language schools across the country.

 For some it is the dream job and a free ticket to travel and meet people, but for others it can be an unforgiving world that leaves them living on the bread line.

-This is the question facing everyone who wants to teach English abroad.
+"To TEFL or not to TEFL", This is the question facing everyone who wants to teach English abroad.
 A TEFL (Teaching English as a Foreign Language) qualification will undoubtedly open more doors, especially in France.

 However, it's certainly not the be-all and end-all of becoming an English teacher.
 “I would much rather take on a teacher with experience, someone who says they have been working for seven years, maybe three of those in France.
 I don't really care if they have a TEFL,” David Henson, head of Interface Business Languages in Paris tells the Local.